-Participants that receive treated surface water from the Project pay the prevailing rate for water, which rate is set so that Participants are neither benefitted nor penalized for being required to take water from the Project under the GRP and allowances are made for Participant costs of operating on-site water facilities, as well as operating and maintaining their wells.
-The pumpage fees and water service fees received from the Project are comparable, so that all Participants will be paying equivalent charges without preference for customers within or outside the areas converted to surface water.
+Participants that receive treated surface water from the Project will pay the prevailing rate for water, which rate will be set so that Participants are neither benefitted nor penalized for being required to take water from the Project under the GRP, and allowances will be made for Participant costs of operating on-site water facilities, as well as operating and maintaining their wells.
+The pumpage fees and water service fees received from the Project will be comparable, so that all Participants will be paying equivalent charges without preference for customers within or outside the areas converted to surface water.

-SJRA issued \$554,555,358 principal amount of special project and water revenue bonds to finance the capital costs on the Project, and groundwater pumpage fees and water service fees will be used to cover costs of service on the bonds.
-Effective September 1, 2019 the rate is \$2.73 per 1,000 gallons of water pumped from wells.
-MUD 115, MUD 127 and the District pay the pumpage fees based upon the amount of water pumped from its wells each month.
-MUD 115, MUD 127 and the District pass these pumpage fees and Conservation District fees on to customers in the District.
+SJRA has issued \$544,555,358 principal amount of special project and water revenue bonds to finance the capital costs of the Project, and groundwater pumpage fees and water service fees will be used to cover costs of debt service on the bonds.
+Effective September 1, 2016, the SJRA assessed groundwater pumpage fees of \$3.15 per 1,000 gallons pumped from the Rayford Road MUD and MUD 99 wells.
+Rayford Road MUD and MUD 99 pay the pumpage fees based upon the amount of water delivered to each district each month.
+Rayford Road MUD and MUD 99 pass these pumpage fees and Conservation District fees on to customers in the districts.
+The SJRA pumpage fees will increase as the costs of the Project are incurred, but neither Rayford Road MUD nor MUD 99 is unable to predict the magnitude of such increases.